parallelwindfarms/byteparsing/paper/paper.md

 - Performant enough, considering the use case where we have small ASCII headers and large contiguous blocks of floating point data.
 - Compliant with best practices such as automated unit testing and thorough documentation.

-# A note on architecture
+## A note on architecture

 Writing functional parser combinators is a staple of functional languages like Haskell or Ocaml [@frost_1989;@hutton_1992].
 The paper "Monadic Parsing in Haskell" [@hutton_meijer_1998] gives a complete tutorial on how to write a basic recursive descent parser.
 Most of what Hutton and Meijer teach, carries over nicely to Python once we take care of a few details.
 We've replaced some Haskell idioms by features that are considered more 'pythonic'.

-An extended description can be found in our documentation[^4].
+An extended description of the architecture can be found in our documentation[^4].
+Those readers more interested in starting working right away will probably find our list of examples[^5] very handy.

 ## Functional parser combinators